Skip to content

 This is a host-level (macOS kernel + VZ framework) concurrency interaction.
 It is not caused by our guest code, the agent’s sync + BLKFLSBUF + fsync(/dev/loop0) quiescence, or anything in the Rust host code paths.

-Fix: serialize save/restore in capsem-service
+Fix: serialize Apple VZ lifecycle in capsem-service

-Section titled “Fix: serialize save/restore in capsem-service”
+Section titled “Fix: serialize Apple VZ lifecycle in capsem-service”

 • For suspend: the per-VM capsem-process has exited, meaning the checkpoint file is durable.